Kurt F. Stone is a rabbi, noted historian, writer, lecturer, political activist, medical ethicist and occasional actor.

 A native of Hollywood, California, Stone earned a BA in American History at the University of California’s Adlai Stevenson College, was a Fellow of the Eagleton Institute of Politics, and earned an M.A.H.L., D.D. and Rabbinic Ordination at the Hebrew Union College.

-For the past 20 years, he has served as a medical ethicist, first with Cleveland Clinic Florida, and most recently with Schulman Associates IRB.
+For more than 20 years, he has been a practicing medical ethicist, first with Cleveland Clinic Florida, and most recently with Schulman Associates IRB.